Idioms: Neural Decompilation With Joint Code and Type Definition Prediction: Experimental Design

-The experimental configurations entail two datasets: \realtype (our new dataset), and \exebench~\cite{exebench}. \exebench is the most challenging existing benchmark used to evaluate existing work.
+We use two datasets in our experiments: \realtype (our new dataset), and \exebench, as a baseline. \exebench is the most challenging existing benchmark used to evaluate existing work; it also includes a number of example with generated test cases, which can be used as a proxy for decompilation correctness.
 It features code extracted from GitHub, along with definitions for external symbols associated with some functions.
 Most of the definitions are synthetic and automatically generated by the authors.
 They do not feature the full definitions of UDTs, however.
 Many have a single field named \cinline{dummy}, marking it as a placeholder value.
-A minority of the examples, about 15.4\% of the overall dataset, have unit test cases that the authors automatically generated.
+A subset of the functions, about 15.4\% of the overall dataset, are associated with automatically-generated unit test cases.
 The test and validation sets are selected out of those 15.4\% of the functions for which tests could be generated (hence the bias illustrated in Table~\ref{tab:dataset_complexity}).

+We used the compilable partition of \exebench for which deterministic decompilation succeeded.
+We evaluate \exebench experiments only on the ``real'' subpartition of \exebench's test set, which avoids the above-noted problems; the ``synth'' subpartition is also easier, inflating performance~\cite{slade}.
+We also exclude examples where the provided oracle solution and dependencies don't compile, or don't pass all tests (about 16\% of the \texttt{test\_real} partition).

-Our primary baseline is an unmodified existing state-of-the-art model, LLM4Decompile~\cite{llm4decompile}, which we evaluate on \exebench~\cite{exebench}.
-Note that originally, LLM4Decompile was trained on code decompiled by Ghidra rather than Hex-Rays.
-For the purposes of baseline results, we re-decompile the \exebench test set using Ghidra and use this as input to the LLM4Decompile model; evaluating it directly on Hex-Rays data would represent a covariate shift that would hurt LLM4Decompile's performance.
-Later, we also finetune LLM4Decompile on Hex-Rays data as part of our main experiments.
+We re-decompile both tests sets using Ghidra to evaluate LLM4Decompile; evaluating it directly on Hex-Rays data would represent a covariate shift that would unfairly hurt LLM4Decompile's performance.

-We do not compare against two other pieces of notable recent work in neural decompilation: SLaDe~\cite{slade} and Nova+~\cite{nova}.
-SLaDe achieves very strong results for a very small model size.
-However, by design, SLaDe uses the test cases bundled with \exebench for each function during prediction to decide which is correct.
-Unfortunately, this is unrealistic in practice, because the source code was used to create the test cases, which of course defeats the purpose of a decompiler.
-Even with the source code available, the authors of \exebench~\cite{exebench} were only able to generate tests for 15.4\% of the dataset.

-Nova+~\cite{nova} is a neural decompiler that uses assembly code as input rather than decompiled C. Nova expects the assembly to be highly processed and regularized before being fed into the model.
-Because the work is under review, their preprocessing script is unavailable.
-Attempting to decompile without the preprocessing script introduces a covariate shift for the model, and it produced very poor results.
-We look forward to testing Nova+ when it is released.

-General purpose LLM chatbots like ChatGPT have been shown to be poor neural decompilers~\cite{slade,llm4decompile,nova}, especially for their immense size, likely because they are trained on vastly more ``normal'' source code and little decompiled code.